 What is Aerobic Exercise?

 The American College of Sports Medicine (ACSM) and the Center for Disease Control (CDC) recommend adults do at least 150 minutes of moderate physical activity each week.
 We usually recommend 30 minutes of aerobic exercise 5 days per week.
-The 30 minutes each day can be broken up into 2 to 3 shorter sessions that total 30 minutes.
+The 30 minutes each day can be broken up into 2 to 3 shorter sessions totaling 30 minutes.
 Not only will this improve your health and fitness, but it will also help you manage your back pain.

 Walking for Back Pain

 The most commonly prescribed form of aerobic exercise for people with back pain is walking.
 It is human nature to walk.
 Yet, most of us spend an excessive amount of time sitting versus walking.
-Sitting increases stress on the discs in your low back.
+Sitting increases stress on the discs in your lower back.
 Walking helps nourish and strengthen the discs, joints, and muscles of your spine.

 A 2015 study published in the journal Pain compared the benefits of 3 different exercise programs for adults with at least 12 weeks of back pain.
 Participants performed a supervised walking program, group fitness classes, or supervised physical therapy.
 After one year, all 3 groups showed large improvements in pain, disability, and fear of movement.
-The participants who performed the walking program showed the best adherence and this form of treatment was the least costly.
+The participants who performed the walking program showed the best adherence and this treatment was the least costly.

 This study helps establish guidelines for starting your walking program.
 You can begin your walking program with as little as three 10-minute walks per week.
 Start small and slowly progress your walking distances.
 It is helpful to use a step counter or tracker.
 Keeping a diary or log will allow you to track your progress and stay motivated.
 Your goal is to meet the 150 minutes per week recommended by the ACSM and CDC.
 How you structure the program is ultimately up to you.